HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 HMAC=\${HMAC_ALG}:\${HMAC_USER}:\${HMAC_PASSWD}'
 ```

-Exported variable $HMAC can now be used with dig and nsupdate.
+Use the exported variable $HMAC with dig and nsupdate.

 Example zone transfer: